sorenhansendk/prisma2/docs/introspection.md

 - Columns/fields named in ALL UPPERCASE letters, will remain ALL UPPERCASED in the Prisma schema.
 - If a normalized field with the same normalized name already exists, normalization is skipped.

-### Embedded types

-- Name is set to parent type name + uppercased field name (field which is referencing the type)

 ### Relations

 - Relation names (for ambiguous back relations) are generated as follows: `${parentType.name}${capitalize(field.name)}To${field.type.name}${capitalize(field.relatedField.name)}`.